wiliamks/nice-reference.nvim/README.md

   winblend = 0, -- Popup transaparency 0-100, where 100 is transparent
   max_width = 120, -- Max width of the popup
   max_height = 10, -- Max height of the popup
-  auto_choose = false, -- Go to reference if there is only one use_icons = pcall(require, 'nvim-web-devicons'), -- Checks whether nvim-web-devicons is istalled
-  mapping = {
+  auto_choose = false, -- If true go to reference if there is only one use_icons = pcall(require, 'nvim-web-devicons'), -- Checks whether nvim-web-devicons is istalled mapping = {
   	['<CR>'] = actions.choose,